aerospike-community/aerospike-lua-aggregations/README.md

 # `AggAPI.lua`

-This UDF can help you with aggregations on the Aerospike database.
-You need to register this lua UDF on the server using your client's API, and then use aggregations to call it with required parameters.
+This UDF will help you with arbitrary aggregations on the Aerospike database.
+You need to register this lua UDF on the server using your client's API, and then use aggregation API on your chosen Aerospike Client to call it with required parameters.

+## Limitations

+Aerospike Server supports Lua 5.1, in which all numbers are floats with 51 bits significands (52 with sign bit).
+This means integers bigger than 2^51 will return invalid values.

 ## How to setup?